ddreelan/GmailToCal/README.md

 ## 🙌 Acknowledgements

-Made by Danny Dreelan — inspired by the needs of FIFO workers automating their workflow.
+Made by Danny Dreelan — I did the nerdy bits so the grease monkeys don’t have to.
+You’re welcome.